 Changes to Articles

 Articles may be edited for space or other reasons.
-If time permits, we can arrange to return the final copy to the author for review, but this is not always possible.
+If time permits, we can arrange to return the edited copy to the author for review, but this is not always possible.
 If your topic is particularly sensitive and you feel editing would compromise your meaning, you may want to discuss this with the editors upon submission.

 Most articles published in N are submitted by amateur writers.
 Still, the editors assume that if you are proposing an article you are able to communicate thoughtfully and clearly, and have some writing ability even though you may be inexperienced at writing for publication.
 Good storytelling and accurate fact gathering are far more important in this context than technically perfect writing.
 Editors can “fix” problems of grammar and style, but can’t do much about limited content.
 Occasionally we’ll ask for revisions or further development of ideas, but in most cases we prefer to work with submitted material as provided.